Die Heidelbeere — klein, dunkel, außergewöhnlich nährstoffreich und Ezras liebste Qualitätsprüfung

 We eat our blueberries mindfully.
 As long as there are some.

-Perhaps this is the right attitude towards this food.
+This is perhaps the right attitude towards this food.
 Not in abundance.
-Not thoughtlessly from a plastic tray into the mouth.
+Not thoughtlessly from a plastic container into the mouth.
 But consciously — one after another — and truly perceiving what you are eating.

 Ezra does this perfectly.
 Every single berry gets his full attention.

 The two bushes in the garden will be replaced.
 Because things happen.
-But some things are always worth it.
+But some things are always worth doing again.

-What anthocyanins and polyphenols do in nutrient-rich foods — and why soil matters — in the article about red onions as a superfood.
+What anthocyanins and polyphenols do in nutrient-rich foods — and why the soil decides — in the article on red onions as a superfood.

-Measure Brix value yourself — instructions and Reams table — Brix article.
+Measure the Brix value yourself — instructions and Reams chart — Brix article.

-Why soil health determines nutrient density — in the article about minerals and degraded soils.
+Why soil health determines nutrient density — in the article on minerals and degraded soils.